larryknaebelobsidian/kingdom/Proposition 14. Some things pertaining to the kingdom not so easily comprehended as many suppose..md

 >Obs.
 2. Some persons confidently tell us that “*the Gospel of the Kingdom*” is readily understood by all men, forgetting how variously it is interpreted and preached.
 >p.
 151 Vol. 1 Prop.
 14 Obs.
 2

->We must discriminate between the means employed by which the Kingdom can be obtained—which is also Gospel or glad tidings—and the Kingdom itself—which proclaimed is the Gospel in its fullest sense.
+>We must discriminate *between the means* employed by which the Kingdom can be obtained—which is also Gospel or glad tidings—and *the Kingdom itself*—which proclaimed is the Gospel in its fullest sense.
 >p.
-151 Vol. 1 Prop.
+152 Vol. 1 Prop.
 14 Obs.
 2

-Peters, George N. H..
-The Theocratic Kingdom, 3 Volume Set .
-Kindle Edition.
 ### Obs.
 3

 > There is no systematic statement of the doctrine of the Kingdom in the Bible.
 It is given in brief covenants, in separate prophecies, in detached portions, in fragments, in hints, in promises, in concise outlines, and to bring all these together in their regular order much labor is requisite.